opencog/atomspace-dht/README.md

     + Rate-limiting issues leading to missing data.
     + Inability to flush pending output to the network.
     + Assorted desirable enhancements missing.
- * All seven unit tests have been ported over (from the original SQL backend driver tests).
-Currently six of seven pass.
+ * All eight unit tests have been ported over (from the original SQL backend driver tests).
+Currently six of eight pass.
 The tests below (usually) pass; sometimes ValueUTest fails; this is due to rate-limiting and/or flush problems.
 ```